orakkuma/orakkuma/README.md

   - The first impression someone gets upon meeting me might be that I am cold and reserved, but according to my close friends, that's not the case at all.
   - I have '수족냉증'😂

-- Keyboard I use ... silence tactile keyboard, capacity keyboard
+- Keyboard I use ...
+HHKB Hybrid Type-S, silence tactile keyboard, NIZ EC TKL keyboard